dnawand/go-membershipapi/README.md

 ## Improvement

 Other componets could be added in general.
-Eg.: middlware for authentication, propagation of logging and context, etc.
+Eg.: middleware for authentication, propagation of logging and context, more unity tests, etc.